MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 1. Select **Save**.
 The settings take effect after a few hours.

-## Zero-touch installation of apps based on admin approval
+## Auto install approved apps based on admin approval

-Zero-touch App Install feature automatically adds approved apps in Teams client of the permitted users.
+Auto install approved apps feature automatically adds approved apps in Teams client of the permitted users.
 The functionality respects all admin governance controls and only installs apps that the users have used although outside Teams.
 It reduces manual intervention to add an app and improves user productivity by preventing context-switching.
-To know more about the feature, see [Zero-touch App Install for Teams apps](zero-touch-app-install.md).
+To know more about the feature, see [Auto install approved apps in Teams](auto-install-approved-apps.md).

 ## Manage org-wide app settings for Microsoft 365 Government